minkkinen/scenarios-as-reactive-sequences/Historical_social_science_and_narrative__.md

-## Historical social science and narrative explanation
+## Three concepts from historical social science

-The starting point for this paper is that scenario approaches need to be grounded in a solid social scientific basis, and the development of scenario techniques should follow developments in the social sciences.
+Scenario approaches need to be grounded in a solid social scientific basis, and the development of scenario techniques should follow developments in the social sciences.
+The argument has been made many times that history and futures research are parallel fields with strong links \cite[e.g.]{Kaivo_oja_2004,staley2007history}.
 In particular, historical social science provides a fruitful juxtaposition with scenario building.
-Of course, the argument has been made many times that history and futures research are parallel in their interest in time-bound phenomena \cite[e.g.]{Kaivo_oja_2004,staley2007history}, but this argument is rarely taken further, nor are recent developments in historical scholarship considered in depth.

-The aim of this paper is to import some concepts from historical social science into the theoretical arsenal of futures research.
-Three concepts are central: *reactive sequences*, *causal mechanisms*, and *narrative explanation*.
-I am not claiming that these and similar concepts have not been used in futures research, but their implications for scenario thinking have rarely been systematically considered.
+In recent decades, there have been several discussions which could have much to offer for scenario building.
+In the following, I will assess the meaning of three central concepts from historical social science: *narrative explanation*, *reactive sequences*, and *causal mechanisms*.
+I am not claiming that these concepts have never been used in futures research, but their implications for scenario thinking have thus far not been systematically considered.

 \citet{mahoney2000path} argues that there are two types of sequences that can be analysed using the framework of path dependence: self-reinforcing sequences and reactive sequences.
 Self-reinforcing sequences are perhaps the better known type, since the classic examples of path dependence (the VHS recorder and QWERTY keyboard layout) represent this type of sequence.
 In a self-reinforcing sequence, an initial choice becomes entrenched over time due to increasing returns and other mechanisms of reproduction.